Media Quality and Network Connectivity Performance in Microsoft Teams

 In a Real-Time media session, media capturing and rendering devices that are used by all participants such as headsets and Web cams have a great impact on the overall audio and video quality.
 Lower quality devices or devices with incorrect device drivers will produce lower overall sound quality for audio and lower image quality for video.
-Certified devices or good quality devices, on the other hand, help with echo cancellation, noise filtering, video resolution and reduce latency.
+Certified devices or good quality devices help with echo cancellation, noise filtering, video resolution and reduce latency.

 A certified device is required for the most optimal Skype for Business media quality experience.

-It's important to remember that any media devices, Skype for Business clients, and Skype for Business Servers through which Real-Time media flows, introduce some amount of latency.
+It's important to remember that any media devices, Microsoft Teams clients, and Skype for Business Servers through which Real-Time media flows, introduce some amount of latency.
 The device and software processing latency, along with network latency, have a great impact on and contribute to the end-to-end overall latency and the end user's experience.

 To get a clearer picture of a user's audio and video experience use the Skype for Business app Tools > Options > Audio Device or Video Device to make changes to the device in use and customize its settings.